AmbroseJunior/Myfinanceapp/README.md

 ### User Registration & Login

-- Passwords are hashed using a secure encryption algorithm (e.g., bcrypt or Argon2).
+* Passwords are hashed using a secure encryption algorithm (e.g., bcrypt or Argon2).
-- Users can register with their email, name, and password.
+* Users can register with their email, name, and password or log in with Google Authentication 2.0.
-- Upon successful login, users receive a session or JWT token for subsequent requests.
+* Upon successful login, users receive a **JWT token** that is used to authenticate subsequent requests.
+* JWT tokens are checked on each protected route to ensure session validity.

 ### Expenditure Management (CRUD)

-- **Create**: Add a new expenditure by specifying amount, date, and description.
+* **Create**: Add a new expenditure by specifying amount, date, and description.
-- **Read**: View a list of all expenditures tied to a user.
+* **Read**: View a list of all expenditures tied to a user.
-- **Update**: Edit existing expenditures.
+* **Update**: Edit existing expenditures.
-- **Delete**: Remove unwanted expenditures.
+* **Delete**: Remove unwanted expenditures.

 ### Security Measures

+* **Google Authentication 2.0**: Provides a secure and familiar login option using Google accounts.
-- **Password Hashing**: Ensures sensitive data protection.
+* **Password Hashing**: Ensures sensitive user data (like passwords) are securely stored.
+* **JWT Session Checks**: Safely manage user sessions with token-based authentication.
+* **Cross-Site Scripting (XSS) Protection**: Input sanitization and output escaping prevent malicious script injections.
+* **Data Protection**: Secure handling of personal and financial data, use of HTTPS (recommended in production), and proper API design to minimize risk.
-- **Input Validation**: Validates all user inputs to prevent SQL injection and XSS attacks.
+* **Input Validation**: All user inputs are validated to prevent SQL injection and other attacks.

 ---